113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ### Listing users who are invited from {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #admin_dedicated_list}

-If you have invited Dedicated environment users to your {{site.data.keyword.Bluemix_notm}} account with the [`invite-users-to-public` command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
+If you've invited Dedicated environment users to your {{site.data.keyword.Bluemix_notm}} account with the [`invite-users-to-public` command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
 Invited users that have an existing IBMid has a status of `ACTIVE`.
-Invited users that did not have an existing IBMid has a status of either `PENDING` or `ACTIVE` depending on whether or not they have accepted the invitation to the account yet.
+Invited users that didn't have an existing IBMid has a status of either `PENDING` or `ACTIVE` depending on whether they've accepted the invitation to the account yet.
 To list the users in your {{site.data.keyword.Bluemix_notm}} account:

 ```
 cf ba invite-users-status -apikey=<public_api_key>